 Thank You for dropping by,

-A direct response to a previous work, deliberately destroyed by a pre-tween in a tutu.
+A response to a previous work, deliberately destroyed by a pre-tween in a tutu.
 It was not a performance piece, though that would have been awesome.
-That older piece was named Howard Hughes & Paula Deen acknowledging and emulating the systematic process leading up to and engaging agoraphobia.
+That older piece was named Howard Hughes & Paula Deen acknowledging and emulating the systematic process leading up to and engaging in agoraphobia.
 This work is lighter, stronger, more modern, and more resilient while also being afflicted with said phobia.
-In fear, it has come searching for it's predecessor participating with the species it fears.
+It also received an award at the Michiana Annual Arts Competition (MAAC).
+Video production credit to: Media Services, Instructional Media Services, UITS IUSB.

 This is a loose reference to the recent controversy over 3D printed hand guns.
 It responds only to a viewer who stands directly in its line of sight, and then it shoots off its mouth.
 The speed of the response is randomized using the viewer's range as the numeric kernel.